nhsconnect/FHIR-NRLS-API/pages/overview/overview_principles.md

 Clearly issuing a GET to retrieve a record is only one part of the task.
 Accessing records in a secure fashion is also an important consideration.
 Again, just as there are many ways to expose a Record, there are many ways to securely expose a Record.
 Taking a similar tack, the NRL is predicated around the principle of placing a degree of control over how Providers securely expose their Records for consumption via a Pointer.
 The mechanism that has been selected in the first instance is mutual authentication over HTTPS.
 More detail can be found in the security section.
 Again as with the control around the mechanism of Record retrieval, the NRL sees the use of mutual authentication as the initial offering, the ambition is to increase the supported security models as more information is gathered.
 -->

-### The Provider controls Record retrieval ###

-The NRL takes the stance that it is for the Provider to determine the mechanism employed to retrieve the Record.

-A consequence of this principle is that in some circumstances it may not be possible for a Pointer to describe all of the information needed to retrieve the Record.
-For example if there are dynamic parameters that need to be passed to the Provider’s system that are not known a priori.
-In these instances, a Pointer will give the Provider a place to record some optional guidance to advise the Consuming organisation around how to integrate with the Provider.

-Having said that if a Record is exposed using National standards then the aspiration is that the NRL Pointer can be used to retrieve a Record using a National broker without the need for the Consumer to perform custom integration.

-### The NRL does not guarantee that Records can be retrieved by following a Pointer ###

-There are the complexities associated with retrieving data over a network that are outside of the scope of the meta data that will be captured by a Pointer.
-As an example, consider the need to define firewall rules to allow traffic to flow between a Consumer and a Provider; this kind of consideration will not be captured in a Pointer however if it is not addressed then record retrieval will not be possible even if the actual meta data in the Pointer is correct.

-Acknowledging that this complexity exists and sits outside of the NRL’ control means that it should not be assumed by Consumers that a Pointer’s Record is automatically resolvable.
-There may be additional integration for the Consumer system to do before Pointers from the given Provider can used to resolve their Record.
-To provide Consumers with some support in this context each Pointer may carry some integration guidance.
-This audience for this guidance is a technical one.
-It is envisaged that these will be the people working to integrate Consumer with Provider.

 ### The NRL supports varying levels of digital maturity ###

 The NRL recognises that there will be varying levels of digital maturity across Providers and Consumers.
 The format of and way that a Record can be retrieved are under the control of the Provider system.
 At this stage 2 record retrieval scenarios are envisaged: